The Role of Human Error in Successful Cyber Security Breaches

 It's often said that any successful organisation must focus on people, processes and technology in an equal order.
 Technology provides automated safeguards and processes to determine the series of actions to be taken to achieve a particular end.
 But even businesses with good security practices are vulnerable to human error.

 Often, there is insufficient attention paid to the “people" part of the organisation.
-To stem errors made through social engineering and to raise awareness of the potential caused by carelessness, technology and processes must be combined with employee education.
+To stem errors made through social engineering and to raise awareness of the potential caused by carelessness, technology and processes must be combined with employee awareness training.
 This way, employees are aware of the threats they face and the part they are expected to play in guarding against them.
 Keeping organisations safe relies on constantly educating employees about identifying suspicious communications and new possible risks.